-Generally, you do not report contributions to your 403(b) account on your tax return.
+Generally, you do not report contributions to your 403(b) account (except Roth contributions) on your tax return.
 Your employer will report contributions on your Form W-2.
-Elective deferrals will be shown in box 12 and the "Retirement plan" box will be checked.
+Elective deferrals will be shown in box 12 and the Retirement plan box will be checked.
 If you are a self-employed minister or chaplain, see the discussions below.

 Self-employed ministers.
 If you are a self-employed minister, you must report the total contributions as a deduction on your tax return.
-Deduct your contributions on line 32 of Form 1040.
+Deduct your contributions on line 28 of Form 1040.